 The Group took the lead in launching a number of financial support and relief initiatives, including those to benefit livelihoods such as a principal repayment moratorium for mortgage loans, grace periods for insurance premium payments, and additional insurance protection, with the aim of offering multi-faceted support to individual customers affected by the pandemic and helping customers to navigate through difficult times.
 It collaborated with the HKSAR government's HK\$10,000 Cash Payout Scheme, using its mobile and internet banking channels as well as its 169 branches to assist the general public in registering for the scheme.
 In addition, it was the only bank to offer cheque encashment services for the scheme, helping individuals to register for and collect the payment conveniently.
 The Group fully supported the HKSAR government's issuance of iBonds and Silver Bonds, facilitating subscription through its new mobile banking channel, internet banking, investment hotlines and all of its branches, so as to better meet the needs of different customers.
-It was the only agent bank for the One-off Allowance for New Arrivals from Low-income Families Programme under the Community Care Fund, providing electronic application forms and branch services for eligible customers to register for the programme.
-To meet the general public's financial needs while ensuring the safety of its customers and staff, the Group provided maximum branch services during the pandemic and extended e-channel service hours for account opening and certain other transactions.
+It was the only agent bank for the One-off Allowance for New Arrivals from Low-income Families Programme under the Community Care Fund, providing electronic application forms and branch services for eligible customers and staff, the Group provided maximum branch services during the pandemic and extended e-channel service hours for account opening and certain other transactions.
 It also enriched the service scope of its e-channels, including launching a remote application service for its Qualifying Deferred Annuity Policy and Voluntary Health Insurance Scheme products, and broadening the range of insurance and investment products available online.